-- ⇒ Preliminary bibliographic research on the Best Available Technologies for the use of drones in maritime emergency response surveys; - ⇒ Analysis and synthesis of the survey "Current equipment, practice, needs and experiences in terms of use of drones in coastal/marine pollution response". - \Rightarrow Report on field trials and lessons learnt
+- ⇒ Preliminary bibliographic research on the Best Available Technologies for the use of drones in maritime emergency response surveys; - \Rightarrow Analysis and synthesis of the survey "Current equipment, practice, needs and experiences in terms of use of drones in coastal/marine pollution response". - \Rightarrow Report on field trials and lessons learnt

-The information achieved with the three deriverables are used to produce this deliverable "Video tutorial on the use of drones in marine environmental emergencies", that summarises suggested best practices for the use of drones during an environmental emergency at sea.
-It is therefore a video description of the main results acquired during the project on the use of drones.
-The acquired results are also reported in a technical guide that is the deliverable 5.5 "Best practices for the use of drones during emergencies".
+This deliverable "Best practices for the use of drones to carry out surveys in emergency response", together to the deliverable 5.4 "Video tutorial on the use of drones in marine environmental emergencies", summarises suggested best practices for the use of drones during an environmental emergency at sea.
+It is therefore a description of the main results acquired during the project on the use of drones.